greenarrow2019/Ansible-Network-Automation/Network Diagram/Network Implementation.md

 * VLAN 50: Syslog VLAN
 * VLAN 60: Office VLAN

-eigrpRT will provide IP addresses to client machines in VLAN 60.
-Also, machines in VLAN 40 and VLAN 50 all have static IP addresses.
+eigrpRT would provide IP addresses to client machines in VLAN 60.
+Also, machines in VLAN 40 and VLAN 50 all had static IP addresses.

-The DHCP server in VLAN 40 will provide IP addresses to the machines in VLAN 10, VLAN 20, VLAN 30.
+The DHCP server in VLAN 40 would provide IP addresses to the machines in VLAN 10, VLAN 20, VLAN 30.

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Network%20Diagram/Images/10.png)

-The spannning tree protocol mode in these switches is **Rapid Per-VLAN Spanning Tree Plus.** (RPST+) **Note**: I wanted to implement a two-tier LAN network to show how RPST+ worked in a network, but I wasn't able to get an EVE image for Switch Layer 3.
+The spannning tree protocol mode in these switches was **Rapid Per-VLAN Spanning Tree Plus.** (RPST+) **Note**: I wanted to implement a two-tier LAN network to show how RPST+ worked in a network, but I wasn't able to get an EVE image for Switch Layer 3.

 On theses switches, for each edge port, I enabled **PortFast** and **BPDUguard**.